segreeeen/Yrs4J/README.md

 As of now you may have to do that anyway since some of the functionality is not implemented as wrapper yet.
 You can also extend the wrapper layer by extending [AbstractJNAWrapper](https://github.com/segreeeen/Yrs4J/blob/main/yrs4j-bindings/src/main/java/at/yrs4j/wrapper/AbstractJNAWrapper.java).

-# Repository
+# Artifacts & Repository

-You need to define the Nexus Repo in your Build Script
+## Repository
-## Maven
+You need to define the repo in your build script to use the dependencies

     <repositories>
         <repository>